tristangurtler/twitter-influence-propagation-code/README.md

 ```
 python get_followers.py --handle <username of broadcaster> --num_followers <number of followers to retrieve; default: 50> --followers_file PATH/TO/followers/<username>.txt --start_date YYYY-MM-DD --end_date YYYY-MM-DD
 ```
+This code will produce a list of followers, as many as you specify, of the broadcaster that you specify, active between the start date and the end date (that is, they retweeted the broadcaster at least once during that time).

 #### Get the tweets file